PierreSenellart/provsql/doc/source/dev/memory.rst

 database that does not live in the default tablespace (it runs outside any transaction and so cannot read ``pg_database`` itself).

+Writes and reads follow one rule: a write is not answered, a read is.
+Creating a gate (``C``) sends and returns.
+The gates whose infos or text follow from their address, which is the case of value gates, of annotations, of comparisons and of aggregates (the address of an ``agg`` gate hashes its result type and its value), are created together with what they record by a single ``G`` message (:cfunc:`provsql_internal_create_gate_with`), for the same reason: the write-once rule can have nothing to refuse.
+Should it refuse nonetheless, because something else was written at that address by hand, the first value stays and the worker logs a warning.
+The ``set_infos`` and ``set_extra`` messages (``I``, ``E``), which still wait for the worker's verdict, remain for the internal callers that have not moved to ``G`` yet.

+The worker reads the pipe through a buffer of one ``PIPE_BUF``-sized read at a time (:cfunc:`provsql_worker_read`), and parses messages from it; when the buffer holds unread bytes, the main loop serves them before polling the pipe again.
+With a ``read()`` per field the worker was slower than the backends that fed it, and they waited on the full pipe.

 Shared Memory: ``provsql_shmem``
 --------------------------------